nickeubank/unifyingdatascience/docs/html/_sources/index.rst.txt

 Syllabus
 --------

-To learn more about the course, please `read the course syllabus available here. <https://github.com/nickeubank/unifyingdatascience/raw/master/syllabus/Syllabus_UnifyingDataScience.pdf>`_
+To learn more about the course, please `read the PRELIMINARY course syllabus available here. <https://github.com/nickeubank/unifyingdatascience/raw/master/syllabus/Syllabus_UnifyingDataScience.pdf>`_ It does not yet include all the details of class schedule or grading breakdowns, but should give you a good sense of the material we will cover.